porfirioribeiro/re-service/README.md

-# re-service
+# rc-service

-React Easy Services
+React Context Services

 Create services and subscribe to them with the new React context API